-In the afternoon, I had a good opportunity to continue working on the corrections I have almost every day over the past few months.
+In the afternoon, I had an excellent opportunity to continue working on the corrections I have made almost every day over the past few months.
 I’d intended to get further ahead by now to avoid doing them while in the US.
 But, I decided when and if I have downtime, I’ll attempt to tackle them again.

 Much to my delight, mid-afternoon, Bossy made an appearance with some of her family members.
 I couldn’t have been more thrilled to see her.
 Somehow, she avoided the helicopter round-up but most likely was terrified and stayed undercover for a few days.